You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Franciscan Church of the Annunciation - Things to do in Ljubljana

 The Franciscan Church of Annunciation is located on Preseren Square and is the iconic pink church that you see on many pictures of Ljubljana.
-Originially this church was painted red to represent the Franciscan monastic order, but over the years the color faded to this shade of salmon pink.
-Locals prefered the pink color, so they decided to repaint it pink over the centuries.
-This church was originally built between 1646 and 1660, and if you go inside, you can see some lovely frescos painted by Matevž Langus.
+Originally, this church was painted red to represent the Franciscan monastic order, but over the years the color faded to this shade of salmon pink.
+Locals preferred the pink color, so they decided to repaint it pink over the centuries.
+This church was originally built between 1646 and 1660, and if you go inside, you can see some lovely frescoes painted by Matevž Langus.

 4. Triple Bridge